Big-4

 Juegos Olímpicos Seúl 88.
 Medalla de plata para Emilio Sanchez Vicario y Sergio Casal

-By Emilio Sanchez Vicario, CEO of the Emilio Sanchez Academy and the ES Academy marketing team
+Por Emilio Sanchez Vicario, CEO de la Emilio Sanchez Academy y el equipo de marketing de la ES Academy

 Emilio Sanchez Vicario y Sergio Casal en los Juegos Olímpicos de Seúl 88